 You can send an email to the engagement partner and CC your team suggesting to buy something on behalf of your engagement team and expense it.
 Then, once you get a go-ahead from your engagement partner or director you can decide what you will buy, send an email to a client confirming that your team will attend, and CC your team.

 Let’s analyze this situation.
 It was a piece of cake, no work at all, to send those emails, buy the gift and expense it.
 Yet you are visible to the client and to project leaders and you are seen as someone who displays leadership potential and looks out for the team.

 This is an opportunity for you to build a relationship with this consultant.
 Who knows, this relationship could turn into an amazing friendship for life.
 You need to surround yourself with exceptional people to up your game and working on an engagement with someone is a great opportunity to build a relationship, given the common long hours and intense level of teamwork.

 Look at the bright side in this situation, you can learn to be an even better management consultant.
 You will also learn to leverage every ounce of advantage you have.

 Since your career is a marathon, not a sprint, there is no reason to panic.
+As we mentioned above, competition in the workplace is something unavoidable when it comes to high performing, leading organizations like McKinsey, BCG and other leading companies.
 You just need to make sure that every day your level of performance brings you closer and closer to the star performer status.